SPUR-TECH/Life-Hackers-/README.md

  - Then tested responsive effects on my phone, Ipad, laptop and pc all worked efficiently.

- - My testing for my css was performed on https://jigsaw.w3.org/css-validator/validator and my testing for my html was performed on https://validator.w3.org/ after correcting everything it promted me on I now have no errors or warnings at all.
+ - My testing for my css was performed on https://jigsaw.w3.org/css-validator/validator and my testing for my html was performed on https://validator.w3.org/ after correcting everything it prompted me on I now have no errors or warnings at all.

  - I also tested for accessibility on https://wave.webaim.org/ with only a nudge to add closed captions to videos but this caused more issues as it added tiny writnging in the corner which flagged up more warnings and effected the grid box so I added aria-labels to them.

- - I then put my site up on Slack for scrutiny and recieved a lot of compliments.
+ - I then put my site up on Slack for scrutiny and received a lot of compliments.

+ - spell check README.md on https://www.online-spellcheck.com/

 # Bugs and Fixes:

- - Wow so I had a few issues with attaching the video box to a certain part of the background image then try to make it responsive and stay in the same place without crushing or warping so I opted for the gradient coloured background which I'm very pleased with and had alot compliments for.
+ - Wow so I had a few issues with attaching the video box to a certain part of the background image then try to make it responsive and stay in the same place without crushing or warping so I opted for the gradient coloured background which I'm very pleased with and had a lot compliments for.

  - My next bug was dealing with padding, margins and borders and getting strange things happen so it was a case of just trial and error until perfect.